 Once you've measured your future man cave's dimensions, draw out a schematic on paper.
 Bring your sketchpad and measuring tape with you when you shop for your man cave amenities.
 That way, you'll be sure that everything you buy will fit inside the room while still permitting enough space for walking lanes.

 The perfect man cave won't be complete with merely one television.
-On any given night of the year, there are at least two sporting events being broadcast.
-Sometimes there are four or five different sports happening at the same time.
-Be sure to pick up a couple more flat screen televisions to complement the main screen.
-Place them to the sides of the largest television that serves as the man cave centerpiece.
+On any given night of the year, at least two sporting events are being broadcast.
+Sometimes four or five different sports are happening at the same time.
+Be sure to pick up a couple more flat-screen televisions to complement the main screen.
+Place them on the sides of the largest television that serves as the man cave centerpiece.
 Even if you and your friends can't find other sporting events worth watching, you'll be able to use these auxiliary televisions to play video games or watch DVDs.

-Beyond the entertainment necessities, a man cave will also need some sports related adornments.
-Affix jerseys, pennants, posters, plaques, trading cards and anything else sports related to the walls, doors and even the ceiling.
+Beyond the entertainment necessities, a man cave will also need some sports-related adornments.
+Affix jerseys, pennants, posters, plaques, trading cards and anything else sport related to the walls, doors, and even the ceiling.
 This gives the man cave a sporty feel and provides some eye candy during blowouts.

 After you put in the work necessary for the perfect man cave, you will be able to host the best sports parties and you may just be the envy of the neighborhood, your friends, and your co-workers.